 Tide Plus, Pro and Cashback members can access direct telephone support, as well as a 24/7 legal helpline for support with tax or contractual questions.

 Members, on any plan, can call the Fraud Rapid Response team by calling 159.
 Use +44 20 4587 0366 if you’re calling from abroad.
 Lines are open 24/7.

 ANNA offers 24/7 support by email, through live chat within the app, or via a pre-arranged callback telephone service.

 As you can see, Tide and ANNA both offer next-generation business bank accounts that seamlessly integrate money and accounting.

-However, only Tide offers FSCS protection, the convenience of an online portal, and the ability to deposit cash.
+However, only Tide offers FSCS protection and the convenience of an online portal.

 Sources used for this article